 If you don’t see your model from the list above, contact Lenovo for support.

 - If your backlight doesn’t work in BIOS, then it means there could be something wrong with your keyboard.
-Consider taking your keyboard to Lenovo service center, or you can contact Lenovo online for support.
+You may need to take your keyboard to Lenovo service center, or you can contact Lenovo online for support.

 Hopefully this article helps!
-Please feel free to leave a comment if you have any further questions.
+Please feel free to leave a comment if you have any questions or suggestions.